Wednesday, 25 February 2026

 The other project I'm working on at present is a quilt using a yummy fabric bundle I made up a week or so ago - remember that wild, beautiful mix of bright florals.

 When I spotted the 'Limington' quilt, found here at seaminglykate, I could see that solids were a big feature in almost every version.
-I decided to go scrappy though, as my stash doesn't have many large amounts of any one fabric, solid or print.
+I decided to go (controlled) scrappy florals though, as my stash doesn't have many large amounts of any one fabric, solid or print.
 And I'm changing things up a bit by using a multi-coloured large floral for my chain.
+I guess there are no rules!

-The pattern is written with strip piecing instructions, but going (controlled) scrappy means I'm taking the slower approach and stitching things up one 2 1/2" square at a time.
+The pattern is written with strip piecing instructions, but I'm taking the slower approach, cutting from scraps and stitching things up one 2 1/2" square at a time.
 Here's a few progress pics ...

 My background is an assortment of neutrals in creams & whites, always a nice balance to help those bright scraps shine without overwhelming the quilt.